Graduate Students

 Alexandra Fink is a Neuroscience PhD Candidate at the Icahn School of Medicine at Mount Sinai, where she is co-mentored by Ignacio Saez, PhD and Xiaosi Gu, PhD.
 Alexandra specializes in integrating multi-region human intracranial electrophysiology and computational psychiatry to investigate aberrant reward processing in psychiatric disorders, specifically Major Depressive Disorder.
 Her main PhD project aims to elucidate the behavioral and neurophysiological correlates of counterfactual reward processing in humans with MDD.
 She graduated from Duke University with a B.S. in Neuroscience in 2020, where she studied conserved brain network features between two mouse models of MDD using multi-region electrophysiology under Kafui Dzirasa, MD, PhD.
 After completing her PhD, Alexandra hopes to bring her expertise in electrophysiology and computational modeling of behavior to the biotechnology sector.

-Qixiu Fu, B.A.
+Qi Xiu Fu, B.A.

-Arianna Neal, B.S.
+Arianna Neal Davis, B.S.

 M.D./Ph.D. candidate